berthashipper/Tournament-Manager-Application/README.md

 ### Functions and Logic
 - The program is modular, with specific functions handling player input, match assignment, score validation, and leaderboard updates.
-- Input validation is implemented to enhance robustness and prevent errors during tournament management.
+- Input validation is implemented to enhance robustness and prevent errors/quitting during tournament management.

 ### Score Tracking and Leaderboard Updates
-- The system updates scores and player statistics dynamically after each match, demonstrating the ability to handle real-time data changes.
+- The system updates scores and player statistics dynamically after each match.
 - A sorted leaderboard is displayed at the end of the tournament, showcasing the final standings of all players.

 ## Potential Enhancements